Saravejo Parks and Public Spaces

 Park in Sarajevo, around the corner from our airbnb.

-If you came of age in the early 1990s like I did, Sarajevo and other cities in Bosnia and Herzegovina bring back lasting images, especially the multi-year siege of Sarajevo through the religious- and ethnic-fueled conflicts that resulted in needless suffering and tens of thousands of civilians killed.
-It was striking to be visiting from the United States, a few months prior to the pandemic, but also during the early stages of the 2020 presidential election and not see the parallels in these conflicts.
+If you came of age in the early 1990s like I did, Sarajevo and other cities in Bosnia and Herzegovina bring back lasting images, especially of the multi-year siege of Sarajevo through the religious- and ethnic-fueled conflicts that resulted in needless suffering and tens of thousands of civilians killed.
+It was striking to be visiting from the United States during the early stages of the 2020 presidential election (and a few months prior to the pandemic), and not see the parallels in these conflicts.

 Above: Central Square in downtown Sarajevo; Below: chess in the square.

 Sarajevo is nestled in a mountainous region of the country, with a population of just over 275,000.
 It hosted the 1984 Winter Olympics, serving as the representative of the former Yugoslavia at that time.
-Less than seven yers later, it became a symbol of modern conflict as well as hatred run amok.
-The country remains divided through a complicated peace plan and governance structure, but the city has been rebuilt and it is also one you find few Americans visiting.
+Less than seven years later, it became a symbol of modern conflict as well as hatred run amok.
+The country remains divided through a complicated peace plan and governance structure, but the city has been rebuilt.
+You won't find many Americans visiting.
 The blend of architecture, religions, and cultures is pretty amazing, and it's a delight to wander around on foot, although you do need to be prepared for some serious climbing.

-The architecture is stunning, with examples from different centuries (and prior empires) Above is the restored City Hall, built during the times of the Austro-Hungarian Empire.
+Spanning various centuries and empires, the architecture is stunning.
+Above is the restored City Hall, built during the times of the Austro-Hungarian Empire.
 A view of the ceiling of the central hall is below.
 It now houses a museum and library.